Skip to main content

 Learn more about the MSS study from the ATSDR website!

-Who is eligible?
+Who was eligible?

 • Adults and children ages four through 17 (with parent or guardian permission) who lived in the Belmont/Rockford and Parchment/Cooper Township study areas between 2006 and 2018.
-Residents in the Belmont/Rockford study area are eligible to participate if they drank from residential drinking water wells.
+Residents in the Belmont/Rockford study area were eligible to participate if they drank from residential drinking water wells.

 • Children (ages 4+) potentially exposed in utero or while breastfeeding may also be eligible.

-Who is not eligible?
+Who was not eligible?

-• Residents who may have been exposed to PFAS on their job, such as those who ever worked as a firefighter, used firefighting foam, or ever worked at a company known to use PFAS are not eligible to participate.
+• Residents who may have been exposed to PFAS on their job, such as those who ever worked as a firefighter, used firefighting foam, or ever worked at a company known to use PFAS were not eligible to participate.

 • Residents who only had exposure to PFAS-contaminated drinking water before 2006.
-Individuals without a recent exposure are not eligible to participate in the study as laboratory tests may not be able to detect exposures that occurred many years ago.
+Individuals without a recent exposure were not eligible to participate in the study as laboratory tests may not be able to detect exposures that occurred many years ago.